 Best cereals for weight loss

-A brilliant source of fibre and protein, with no added sugar and low in calories, makes Nestle Shredded Wheat Cereal - 30 Pack the perfect cereal to help you on your health journey, whatever your goal may be.
+A brilliant source of fibre and protein, with no added sugar and low in calories, Shredded Wheat is the perfect cereal to help you on your health journey, whatever your goal may be.
+Personally speaking, I would have one biscuit crushed on top of a bowl of yogurt and fruit, or you can have two with milk.
+They're great for adding crunch to softer foods - I've even known people to spread cottage cheese on them!

 Nutritional information per 45g (two biscuits):